kevinaangstadt/pymicro-capture/README.md

 Capture a grid of images using a Marlin Microscope Stage and Leica Microscope

 # Setup
+MacOS and Linux systems will need `libusb` installed to function correctly.
+Mac systems can install this using `brew`, and this is a commonly supported package on most Linux distributions.

 ## Virtual Environment
 Create a virtual environment and activate it.